Virginia Tech® home

 Important Notes

-Each track needs a minimum of 20 student participants in order to run in 2023.
+Each track needs a minimum of 20 student participants in order to run.
 Students who apply for and are accepted into tracks that ultimately fail to reach 20 participants will be rerouted to other destinations.

 Students hold up the Virginia Tech flag in front of a building in Oxford.